michael2012z/BitBible/markdown/KJV/files/Num.md

 53. Unto these the land shall be divided for an inheritance according to the number of names.

-54. To many thou shalt give the more inheritance, and to few thou shalt give the less inheritance: to every one shall his inheritance be given according to those that were numbered of him.give the more…: Heb. multiply his inheritancegive the less…: Heb. diminish his inheritance
+54. To many thou shalt give the more inheritance, and to few thou shalt give the less inheritance: to every one shall his inheritance be given according to those that were numbered of him.

 55. Notwithstanding the land shall be divided by lot: according to the names of the tribes of their fathers they shall inherit.